programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 The other settings necessary for SSL were stored in the VirtualHost examples omitted for clarity.
 Of course, is still a combination of the easydb and the EAS in a VirtualHost entry.

-Before **Version 4.2.40** (You have a newer version) was the only circumstantially realizable, because of the first parameter of the `EasydbAssetServer` macro (the path to the EAS) for each VirtualHost entry must be unique.
+Before **Version 4.2.40** (You have a newer version) was only circumstantially realizable, because of the first parameter of the `EasydbAssetServer` macro (the path to the EAS) for each VirtualHost entry must be unique.
 In this case, file system, a symbolic link to `/opt/easydb/eas` can be created
 (E.g., `eas-ssl`) and the first parameter for `EasydbAssetServer` would then be`/opt/easydb/eas-ssl`.